COSC3020/theoretical-sorting-Greg-Saul/README.md

 We know from what we have learned that the best theoretical sorting time is $\Omega(nlogn)$ for comparison based sorting algorithms.
 This is because we only compare 2 elements at a time as described by the model that uses a binary tree where leaves are the elements of the array and the other nodes are "choice points" where comparisons are done.

+These methods of testing and known limits of comparative sorting can tell us with almost certainty that the researcher is wrong about his claims of having a complexity of $O(n)$.